jhinmainksta/drone/docs/en/copterhack2021.md

 # CopterHack 2021

-CopterHack 2021 is a team competition for the development of open source projects for the Clover quadcopter platform.
+CopterHack 2021 is a team competition for the development of open source projects for the Drone quadcopter platform.
 Fifty-four teams from 12 countries took part in the competition.

 All information about the event can be found on the official website: https://coex.tech/copterhack.